rooz90s/OcelotApiGateway/README.md

-# Ocelot Api-Gateway Implementation
+# Ocelot Api-Gateway Implementation (Incomplete)
 ### Agenda :
 1. Simple Ocelot api-gateway front of services  (proxy)
-2. Identity Server between Ocelot and Services
+2. Perform Rate Limmiting
-3. Perform Rate Limmiting
+3. Perform Caching
-4. Perform Load Balancing
+4. Identity Server between Ocelot and Services
-5. Perform Caching
+5. Load Balancing

 ## 1. Simple Ocelot api-gateway front of services  (proxy)
 The goal is to impelement the basic api gateway that acts as proxy to services as shown.
 This includs basic configuration of ocelot as api gateway.